nim-lang/Nim/doc/gc.rst

 amount of bytes these instances take up.
 This list is currently unsorted!
 You need to use external shell script hacking to sort it.

-The numbers count the number of objects in all GC heaps, they refer to all running threads, not only to the current thread.
+The numbers count the number of objects in all garbage collector heaps, they refer to all running threads, not only to the current thread.
 (The current thread would be the thread that calls ``dumpNumberOfInstances``.)
 This might change in later versions.